Azure/remote-monitoring-services-java/pcs-config/README.md

   used for key value storage

 ## Quickstart - Running the service with Docker
-You can quickly start UI Config and its dependencies in one simple step, using Docker Compose with the [docker-compose.yml](scripts/docker/docker-compose.yml) file in the project:
+You can quickly start the Config service and its dependencies in one simple step, using Docker Compose with the [docker-compose.yml](scripts/docker/docker-compose.yml) file in the project:

 ```